Jet Airways’ Strategic Financial Management

 Jet airways growth is facilitated by HR.
 It is headed by competent staff that has the responsibility of hiring personnel through selection and recruitment processes.

-• human resources are composed of talented personnel
+• human resources are composed of talented personnel;

-• upon appointment, they go through a training process
+• upon appointment, they go through a training process;

-• During the period 2004 to 2008, Jet Airways experienced a very low turnover rate which later increased as a result of the recession
+• During the period 2004 to 2008, Jet Airways experienced a very low turnover rate which later increased as a result of the recession;

-• selection and recruitment processes normally took place during the high peak seasons
+• selection and recruitment processes normally took place during the high peak seasons;

-• employees were motivated to work harder through incentive schemes
+• employees were motivated to work harder through incentive schemes;

-• team empowerment nurtures a culture of innovation
+• team empowerment nurtures a culture of innovation;

-• duties and responsibilities were stipulated by an organizational structure
+• duties and responsibilities were stipulated by an organizational structure.

 The success of every organization is dependent on its personnel.
 Jet Airways has strong personnel who ensure the growth and development of the company through innovation and creativity.
-The human resources are appointed by the human resource manager who has the power to hire or fire2.
+The human resources are appointed by the human resource manager who has the power to hire or fire.
 HR is responsible for the day-to-day activities and is usually motivated through incentive schemes and training.

 Operations analysis